 - The candidate who was the winner of the general election is listed first in the entry for each state and district (where applicable).
-After that, the candidates are arranged by party affiliation. - Incumbent Congressional candidates facing re-election in 2008 are designated with an (I) to the left of the candidate's name.
-The lack of an (I) in a particular Senate race or U.S. House district indicates an open seat race. - Because of redistricting, more than one incumbent may be listed in a single Congressional District. - The party affiliation of the candidate is as listed on the ballot and has been abbreviated.
+After that, the candidates are arranged by party affiliation. - Incumbent Congressional candidates facing re-election in 2012 are designated with an (I) to the left of the candidate's name.
+The lack of an (I) in a particular Senate race or U.S. House district indicates an open seat race. - Because of redistricting, the Congressional District number of the incumbent may be different than when compared to 2010 election data. - Because of redistricting, more than one incumbent may be listed in a single Congressional District. - The party affiliation of the candidate is as listed on the ballot and has been abbreviated.
 A complete listing of party abbreviations appears at the end of this publication. - Total for write-in votes are shown as disclosed by the state.
 Some states list the names of candidates who received write-in votes, while others provide a write-in vote total without the names of the candidates who received the votes.
-Still other states combine these two variations and provide the names of some candidates who received write-in votes and a total of write-in votes for all the other candidates. - In some states, there were unopposed candidates whose names did not appear on a ballot and therefore received no votes. - "Total Votes," "Total State Votes," "Party Votes," and "District Votes" represent all the valid votes cast for the candidates in the election.
-State totals (and the totals for the territories and the District of Columbia) are found in the summary charts and at the end of each state/territory section. - "Combined Parties" represents all the valid votes cast for one candidate, regardless of party.
+Still other states combine these two variations and provide the names of some candidates who received write-in votes and a total of write-in votes for all the other candidates.
+Registered write-in candidates that received "0" votes are not included. - In some states, there were unopposed candidates whose names did not appear on a ballot and therefore received no votes. - "Total Votes," "Total State Votes," "Party Votes," and "District Votes" represent all the valid votes cast for the candidates in the election.
+State totals (and the totals for the territories and the District of Columbia) are found in the summary charts and at the end of each state/territory section.
+Blank, void, under and over votes are not included. - "Combined Parties" represents all the valid votes cast for one candidate, regardless of party.
 (This method is used where a candidate may be listed on the ballot more than once, with different party designations; i.e., in Connecticut, New York and South Carolina.)
 These votes are then broken down and listed by party.
 The party votes are enclosed by brackets []. - The percentage of votes received by each general election candidate is based on the figure of total votes.
 The percentage of votes received by each candidate in a primary or runoff election is based on the figure of total votes cast in that specific primary or runoff election. - Due to the rounding of percentage numbers, some percentages may not total 100%.
+Also, some states differ in how they round percentages.
+The percentages in this publication were all rounded the same way and may not match the percentages as reported by the state.

-2008 ELECTION RESULTS
+2012 ELECTION RESULTS

-The following four sections present the primary, runoff and general election results for the U.S. Presidential and Congressional elections held in 2008.
+The following four sections present the primary, runoff and general election results for the U.S. Presidential and Congressional elections held in 2012.

-The November 2008 general election (along with Georgia and Louisiana's December 2008 elections) resulted in the election of the 111th Congress.
-The following is the party composition of the 111th Congress, as determined by the results of these elections:
+The November 2012 general election (along with Louisiana's December 2012 runoff election) resulted in the election of the 113th Congress.
+The following is the party composition of the 113th Congress, as determined by the results of these elections:

+U.S. SenateDemocrats:53Republicans:45Independents:2

-U.S. Senate Democrats: 57 Republicans: 41 Independents: 2 U.S. House of Representatives Democrats: 257 Republicans: 178 Independents: 0
+U.S. House of Representatives Republicans: 234 Democrats: 201 Independents: 0